dartmouth-cs52-17S/project-client-prettymusicmaker/README.md

 ## Setup

-TODO: how to get the project dev environment up and running, npm install etc

 Pull from the [client-prettymusicmaker](https://github.com/dartmouth-cs52-17S/project-client-prettymusicmaker) and [api-prettymusicmaker](https://github.com/dartmouth-cs52-17S/project-api-prettymusicmaker) repos into separate directories.
 Make sure you've installed the necessary libraries and tools outlined above.
 In each of the directories, do npm install and package.json should have all you need.

 ## Deployment

-TODO: how to deploy the project

 Use npm start to run each of the applications locally.
 Properly configure the Frontend to either use the local or the Heroku backend.